AkRypt/TFLClassify/README.md

+# Made small modifications to the UI and the dataset for personal use.

+The credit goes to the real author of this repository.
+I'm still in the learning phase so just trying out various things.

 # Recogonize Flowers with TensorFLow Lite Model Maker and Android Studio ML Model Binding

 This folder contains the code for the TensorFlow Lite codelab: